 How to Get Started with Your Website Content Security Policy?

-Website security (Content Security Policy) is increasingly becoming an area of concern for both web developers and web users.
-More so, with the new wave of web apps, it has become even more relevant to beef up the security of them.
-Regardless of its primary function, it’s only rewarding to ensure that your web app has the essential security features.
+Website security (Content Security Policy) is increasingly becoming a concern for both web developers and users.
+More so, the new wave of web apps has become even more relevant to beef up their security.
+Regardless of its primary function, ensuring that your web app has the essential security features is only rewarding.
 One of these features is Content Security Policies.

 Web Content Security Policies (CSPs)

-Web applications are usually susceptible to Cross-site scripting attacks, XSS, among other types of black hat injection threats.
+Web applications are usually susceptible to cross-site scripting attacks and XSS, among other black hat injection threats.
 Their threat is typically vast and dangerous.
 Nonetheless, it’s the directive of CSPs to mitigate and ease them.
-CSPs refer to standard policies or rules that are set by web developers on the web app framework to stipulate what content to load and render to the web user.
-This is a measure that is undertaken to ensure that malicious data harvesting does not happen to them at any moment.
+CSPs refer to standard policies or rules set by web developers on the web app framework to stipulate what content to load and render to the web user.
+This measure ensures that malicious data harvesting does not happen to them at any moment.

-It may be hard to know if web your web apps has the necessary measures needed to secure the app for you and your users as well, even after evaluating it the Mozilla Observatory tool.
+It may be hard to know if your web app has the necessary measures to secure the app for you and your users, even after evaluating it with the Mozilla Observatory tool.
 It’s also worth noting that not all web browsers respond to CSPs.
-Therefore, it’s advised to contact experts that will give you a detailed report of your sites’ vulnerability.
-One thing to note, however, is that threats such as XSS are hard to block.
-Then again, with a variety of CSPs, you will be a step forward, if not leading with web security.
+Therefore, you should contact experts who will give you a detailed report of your site’s vulnerability.
+One thing to note, however, is that threats such as XSS are complex to block.
+Then again, with various CSPs, you will be a step forward if you do not lead with web security.

 Common Web Vulnerabilities

-This is a situation whereby your site is exposed to the threat of external content injections with external scripts on the client-side by cybercriminals.
-These criminals bypass laws such as gaining access controls to the web pages and controlling data and modifying logs.
+This is a situation whereby cybercriminals expose your site to the threat of external content injections with external scripts on the client side.
+These criminals bypass laws by gaining access controls to web pages, controlling data, and modifying logs.

 2.SQL Injections

-For web apps that have login dialogues set on a different page or pop-ups, they are highly vulnerable to SQL injections.
-This injection happens where an attacker tricks a client to submit delicate information such as Credit card details by pushing scripts that override the existing one.
+Web apps with login dialogues on different pages or pop-ups are highly vulnerable to SQL injections.
+This injection happens when an attacker tricks a client into submitting delicate information, such as credit card details, by pushing scripts that override the existing information.

-This vulnerability can be erased by whitelisting login fields with trusted service providers and limiting what the client or user sees in case of a login error – this information could be useful to an attacker.
+This vulnerability can be erased by whitelisting login fields with trusted service providers and limiting what the client or user sees in case of a login error.
+This information could be helpful to an attacker.

 4. Failure To Restrict URL Access

 This issue has happened to many web users.
 Here, both external and internal links to resources create this vulnerability.
 An attacker will modify a URL that redirects the client with a slight addition that will lead them to external and malicious sites.
-To avoid this, it’s advised to reduce redirects on the web app.
+To avoid this, reducing redirects on the web app is advised.

-As we have seen, its pretty easy for your web app to be vulnerable to cyberbullying attacks if CSPs are not in place.
-CSPs are like traffic police; they mitigate and report risks of vulnerabilities before they happen.
+As we have seen, it’s pretty easy for your web app to be vulnerable to cyberbullying attacks if CSPs are not in place.
+CSPs are like traffic police; they mitigate and report vulnerabilities and risks before they happen.

-Thus, here is how to implement a comprehensive CSP on your web applications – the steps you can take.
+Thus, here are the steps you can take to implement a comprehensive CSP on your web applications.

 1. Prepare A List of All The Resources That Your Web App Uses

 We have already talked about the common resources that your site has, such as text and images.
-For this part, you will need to map out all of them, such as iframes, audio, video, scripts, stylesheets, and workers.
+For this part, you must map out all of them, such as iframes, audio, video, scripts, stylesheets, and workers.

-To find out the resources on your web app, you can use the developer tool on your browser to inspect the resources or determine them directly from your sites’ analytics provider.
+To find the resources on your web app, you can use the developer tool on your browser to inspect the resources or determine them directly from your site’s analytics provider.

 2. Write a Policy